qingfengxia/cpp_numeric_cast/README.md

 ### performance impact

- exception performance
+exception overhead is regardly insignificant
+C++17 `if constexpr ()` may reduce runtime

 ##  tested platforms Compiler support

-OS difference: LP64 or LLP64 (windows), 32bit or 64bit
+Different OS: LP64 or LLP64 (windows), only 64bit
 CPU architecture, tested only on x86_64

-Table tested compiler and platforms by CI
+Table tested compiler and platforms by CI, using C++11 compiler
-C++11 compiler

-## Disclaimer of copyright
+## Disclaimer and copyright

-Boost license
-It is free for **open-source** projects and could be easily integrated with GitHub and BitBucket.
+This project (code) is a personal contribution in personal time, it is not a work related/sponsored by my employer.

+Codes in this repository (except for lib in third-party lib) are licensed in Boost library license.
+It is free for open source and close source project.

+==Contact==

+Qingfeng Xia
+Senior Research Software Engineer
+United Kingdom Atomic Energy Authority
+Culham Science Centre, Abingdon Oxfordshire
+OX14 3DB
+United Kingdom
+Email: qingfeng.xia(a)gmail

 ## References

 [1] implicit conversion https://docs.microsoft.com/en-us/cpp/cpp/type-conversions-and-type-safety-modern-cpp?view=vs-2019

-[2]
+[2] to add more